eye-lift-eyelid-surgery-blepharoplasty-eye-bag-removal-tatler-4

 Pre-Operative Appointment

-In the interests of patient safety all our patients are assessed against our patient selection criteria.
-Following your blepharoplasty consultation and review of your past medical history, the physician or pre-operative nurse will select which pre-operative tests are required, most of which are routine blood tests.
+In the interests of patient safety, all our patients are assessed against our patient selection criteria.
+Following your upper blepharoplasty consultation and review of your past medical history, the physician or pre-operative nurse will select which pre-operative tests are required, most of which are routine blood tests.

 They will also advise you of any precautions you need to take in the days or weeks leading up to your eyelid surgery procedure and advise on any medication that you should stop taking ahead of your procedure.